 Definition: Kaizen costing is a technique of controlling the cost incurred over unproductive activities and resources which does not add any value to the organization.
 In simple words, it is a practical approach to solving cost-related problems to improve the overall efficiency of the organization.

 Kaizen costing is implemented in business organizations to manage different types of costs in a business:

-The cost of the supply chain including administration, order procurement, inventory and transportation costs can be controlled through kaizen costing.
-It regulates all the cost incurred on the production of goods or services including the cost of machinery, tools, labour, raw material and other equipment.
+The cost of the supply chain, including administration, order procurement, inventory and transportation costs can be controlled through kaizen costing.
+It regulates all the cost incurred in the production of goods or services, including the cost of machinery, tools, labour, raw material and other equipment.

 Cost of acquiring a patent, license, registration fees, hiring of chartered accountant and all other legal formalities require kaizen costing.
 At the same time, it is also applicable at the time of redesigning of any product which involves cost on research, analysis, hiring of expert personnel, etc.

 Human resource is another essential arena which is covered by this technique.
 It functions to manage the cost of hiring skilled employees, their training and development and retention.

 Thus we can say that the cost of product promotion, advertisement, dispatch, selling and distribution, transportation, recruitment of marketing staff, etc. can all be monitored through kaizen costing.

 Content: Kaizen Costing

 Kaizen costing can be on a mass level for any fixed asset or the whole organization.
 Or it can be product-based, i.e., transforming the product or its process of manufacturing.
 Let us understand each of these types in details below: